dotnet/docs-maui/docs/get-started/installation.md

 - Visual Studio 2022 for Mac 17.4 Preview, with the .NET, .NET MAUI, Android, and iOS workloads installed.
 For information about supported operating systems, hardware, supported languages, and additional requirements and guidance, see [Visual Studio 2022 for Mac System Requirements](/visualstudio/releases/2022/mac-system-requirements).

-To build .NET MAUI apps for iOS or macOS, you'll need:
+To build .NET MAUI apps for iOS or macOS, you'll also need:

 - A Mac that is compatible with the latest version of Xcode.
-See Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
+For more information, see Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
 - The latest version of [Xcode](https://developer.apple.com/xcode).
 - An Apple ID.
 If you don't have an Apple ID already, you can create a new one at [Apple ID](https://appleid.apple.com).
 An Apple ID is required to deploy apps to devices, and to submit apps to the Apple Store.